Culture and History

 - Census Data – American Community Survey – American Indians and Alaska Natives

-Up-to-date information on Native Americans, derived from the 2009 American Community Survey for the American Indian and Alaska Native population.
+Up-to-date information on Native Americans, derived from the 2010 census and the American Community Survey for the American Indian and Alaska Native population.

 - U.S. Department of the Interior – Bureau of Indian Affairs

 The United States has a unique legal and political relationship with Indian tribes and Alaska Native entities as provided by the Constitution of the United States, treaties, court decisions and Federal statutes.